Nicclassy/EdAnalytics/README.md

 Threads threads = ThreadsJSON.Deserialize("threads.json");
 UserAnalytics analytics = AnalyticsCSV.Parse("analytics.csv");
+DiscussionStatistics discussion = new DiscussionStatistics(analytics, threads);
 ```

 Now you can analyse the data as you wish.

+### Analysing data directly
-Two code examples are provided
+Three code examples are provided
 below to demonstrate how data analysis can be performed.

 The following code demonstrates how to